Cerebrus

 - gyrus temporalis superior is crucial in language processsing

-annectant gyri cross sulci at specific sites, not in disorder
+- annectant gyri cross sulci at specific sites, not in disorder

-references, approach of the topic
+References, approach of the topic

+The cerebrum can be seen as a collection of four lobes (Gratiolet), in itself forming an outer neocortical circle around the middle ring of the cingulum, amygdala and insula, in themselves concentrated around the hippocampus and hypothalamus.
+The first sulci to emerge are the sulcus hippocampi between archi- and paleocortex (the latter covering gyrus parahippocampalis), and the sulcus rhinalis between paleocortex (hippocampal and piriform) and neocortex.
+Two pericentral gyri stand vertically between the transversely oriented frontal, parietal and temporal gyri.
 Gyri should not just be seen as structures between sulci, as many sulci, in their hidden deeper parts, harbor annectant (transverse or opposing) gyri that form bridges between the gyri.
 Some surface furrows are just the top of such annectant gyri.
 To identify sulci, and consequently gyri, the characterization of a given sulcus does not necessarily imply that it is composed of a single continuous space (Ribas 2010).
 A sulcus can consist of several parts, long or short, isolated or connected to other sulci.
+The parieto-occipital sulcus forms as a consequence of the appearance of the posterior most portion of the corpus callosum, which results in the invagination of the medial surface and the consequent creation of that sulcus.
+Sulci have been divided into 4 types: limiting, axial, opercular, and complete:

-Gratiolet LP: Memoire Sur Les Plis Cerébraux de L’homme et des Primates.
-Paris: Bertrand, 1854 Ribas G (2010) The cerebral sulci and gyri.
+Ribas G (2010) The cerebral sulci and gyri.
 Neurosurg Focus 28(2): 1-24.

-the human brain without gyri at 20w PMA
+The human brain without gyri at 20w PMA

 Unable to display PDF file.
 Download instead.